SimonEJEH/pdsnd_github/README.md

 November 15, 2023

 ### Project Title
-Exploring US Bikeshare Data with Python
+EXPLORING US BIKESHARE DATA WITH PYTHON

 ### Description
 The purpose of this project is to explore data related to bike share systems for three major cities in the United States- Chicago, Washington and New York City- using python.
 Motivate, a bike share company that opeartes in about 50 cities around the world, collected the data that was used for this project.